pravega/pravega/documentation/src/docs/deployment/kubernetes-install.md

 - Helm 3.2.1+
 - An existing Apache Zookeeper 3.6.1 cluster.
 This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
 - An existing Apache Bookkeeper 4.9.2 (or higher) cluster.
 This can be easily deployed using our [Bookkeeper Operator](https://github.com/pravega/bookkeeper-operator).
 - Cert-Manager v0.15.0+ or some other certificate management solution in order to manage the webhook service certificates.
-This can be easily deployed by referring to [this](https://cert-manager.io/docs/installation/kubernetes/).
+This can be easily deployed by referring to [cert-manager installation docs](https://cert-manager.io/docs/installation/kubernetes/).
 - An Issuer and a Certificate (either self-signed or CA signed) in the same namespace that the Pravega Operator will be installed (refer to this manifest to create a self-signed certificate in the default namespace).
 ## Usage
+s
 ### Install the Pravega Operator

-> Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](https://github.com/pravega/pravega-operator#installation-on-google-kubernetes-engine).
+> Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](https://github.com/pravega/pravega-operator/blob/master/doc/development.md#installation-on-google-kubernetes-engine).

 Install the Pravega Operator with helm using:
 ```